openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 ------------------------------
 Details of security vulnerabilities will remain private until a fix is released.
 Members of the Open edX community with access to the details of a disclosure are asked to keep those details private until a fix is publicly released for the vulnerability.

-Maintainers and their delegates should use GitHub's `temporary private fork`_ feature within the GitHub repository security advisory created by the Security Working Group to keep the implementation details of a fix for a vulnerability private until the appropriate time to release the fix to the public.
+Maintainers and their delegates must use GitHub's `temporary private fork`_ feature within the GitHub repository security advisory created by the Security Working Group to keep the implementation details of a fix for a vulnerability private until the appropriate time to release the fix to the public.

+If a public PR is mistakenly created, it will be up to the Open Source Security Working Group to determine appropriate steps to take depending on the severity of the vulnerability.

 .. _temporary private fork: https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability